cea-hpc/pcocc/docs/source/deps/etcd-production.rst

    ssh root@node1 chmod 600 /etc/etcd/server.key

 .. note::
-   The CA certificate ca.pem will later have to deployed on all nodes using pcocc (front-end and compute nodes).
-Make sure you keep it along with the whole etcd-ca directory.
+   The CA certificate ca.pem will later have to deployed on all nodes hosting pcocc (front-end and compute nodes).
+Make sure you keep a backup along with the whole etcd-ca directory.

 ******************
 etcd Configuration